 Ritu Raman, PhD is the d’Arbeloff Career Development Assistant Professor of Mechanical Engineering at MIT.
-Her lab is centered on engineering adaptive living materials for applications in medicine and machines.
-The Raman Lab’s current focus is building neuromuscular actuators to restore mobility and power robots.
-Prof. Raman has received several recognitions for scientific innovation, including being named a Kavli Fellow by the National Academy of Sciences and being named to the Forbes 30 Under 30 and MIT Technology Review 35 Innovators Under 35 lists.
-She is the author of the MIT Press book Biofabrication.
-She is passionate about increasing diversity in STEM and has championed many initiatives to empower women in science, including being named a AAAS IF/THEN ambassador and founding the Women in Innovation and STEM Database at MIT (WISDM).
+Prof. Raman has received several recognitions for scientific innovation, including the NSF CAREER Award, the Army Research Office YIP Award, the Office of Naval Research YIP Award, and being named a Kavli Fellow by the National Academy of Sciences.
+She has also been named to the Forbes 30 Under 30 and MIT Technology Review 35 Innovators Under 35 lists.
+Dr. Raman is the author of the MIT Press book Biofabrication.
+She is passionate about increasing diversity in STEM and has championed many initiatives to empower women in science, including serving as a AAAS IF/THEN ambassador and founding the Women in Innovation and STEM Database at MIT (WISDM).

-Prof. Raman received her BS from Cornell University and her PhD as an NSF Graduate Research Fellow at the University of Illinois at Urbana-Champaign.
-She completed her postdoctoral research with Prof. Robert Langer at MIT, funded by a L’Oréal USA For Women in Science Fellowship and a Ford Foundation Fellowship from the National Academies of Sciences, Engineering, and Medicine.
+Prof. Raman received her BS magna cum laude from Cornell University and her PhD as an NSF Graduate Research Fellow at the University of Illinois at Urbana-Champaign.
+She completed her postdoctoral training with Prof. Robert Langer at MIT as a L’Oréal For Women in Science Fellow and a NASEM Ford Foundation Fellow.

 Faculty Website | Personal Website

 Tyler Butler, administrative assistant in the Department of Mechanical Engineering.